Denver Botanic Gardens Loves Pollinators!

 The second basic need, water, is accessible in our water features, and droplets from early morning irrigation are handy for a quick sip.

 Shelter from inclement weather, from hungry predators, and from inattentive gardeners is readily available for bees and other pollinators in the Gardens as well.
 An unmulched area of soil can be home to ground-nesting bees that build nest tunnels under ground.
 Wood-nesting bees can find a home in dead limbs.
 Since we tend to cut out most dead limbs, we offer an alternative, nest boxes made from hollow reeds or bamboo.
 These nest boxes are being mounted in protected locations around the garden.
-Our horticulture interns will be sharing information with visitors about native bees and their homes on Saturday, June 23, 2013.

 To help protect pollinator species we limit the use of pesticides at the garden.
 Integrated pest management (IPM) practices are employed to control insect pests and weeds.
 Cultural practices, mechanical means, and biological controls are all exhausted before we turn to a chemical solution.
 If chemicals are used, the smallest amount necessary is applied and only in a very targeted manner.
 When possible chemicals are dispersed early on a cool, calm morning when pollinators are not yet active or before flowers have formed.